SpencerNorris/EnergyGraph/README.md

 ```
 <http://www.semanticweb.org/EnergyGraph/consumption_monthly2001-2006_FINAL-4-ConsumptionEvent>
 ```
+You'll notice that the row number contained in the URI is one lower than the counted row (e.g. the number that appears next to the row when you open the file as a spreadsheet), as Setlr indexes from 0 when converting.

 <h2>Energy Source Model (energy-source-model.owl)</h2>
 The Energy Source Model provides a basis for defining terminology pertaining to the national energy grid.
 It defines class hierarchies for energy sources, sectors of consumption, and other concepts important for the domain application.
 It imports the Extensible Observation Ontology (OBOE) in order to provide a base model.
 At the moment, the class hierarchies are very barebones and don't have any additional rich semantic information beyond ```rdfs:subClassOf```; this will change as the model expands with new information.